Guidelines: How to Write about People with Disabilities

 Rosa's Law and the Language of Bullying

 “What you call people is how you treat them.
-If we change the words, maybe it will be the start of a new attitude towards people with disabilities.”*
+If we change the words, maybe it will be the start of a new attitude towards people with disabilities.”

 Thanks to Our Reviewers

-- American Association of People with Disabilities
+- Association of University Centers on Disabilities

-- Beach Center on Disability, University of Kansas
+- Beach Center on Disability

-- Christopher & Dana Reeve Foundation
+- Christopher and Dana Reeve Foundation

 - Learning Disabilities Association of America